evkx/evkx.github.io/content/models/kgm/torres/torres_evx/_index.md

 The KGM Torres EVX, with dimensions of 4715 mm in length,  mm in width, and 1725 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
 The KGM Torres EVX is available in a total of 6 paint colors, including both solid and metallic options.

-You can select from multiple wheel options in different sizes on the KGM Torres EVX, allowing you to customize your vehicle to suit your style and driving preferences.
+The KGM Torres EVX offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 225/60 tires on 18" rims
 - 245/45 tires on 20" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).